redfr0g/ssrfuzzer/README.md

 # ssrfuzz
-Parameter fuzzer for finding hidden parameters and SSRF for bug bounty.
+Fuzzer script for finding hidden parameters and SSRF for bug bounty.